diogok/lilruby/README.md

 - sinatra-reloader  (from sinatra-contrib) for code reload
 - rest-client for rest consuming (for couchdb)
 - multi\_json for json handling (for couchdb)
+- warbler is used to generate deployable war file

 And I guess that's it, for now.